getgud-io/cpp-getgud-sdk/README.md

 ### Loading the config file

-To load a configuration file, set the `CONFIG_PATH` and `CONFIG_FILENAME` environment variables to the path and filename of the configuration file, respectively.
+To load a configuration file, set the `CONFIG_PATH` environment variable to the path and filename of the configuration file, respectively.

 ```cpp
 sdkConfig.LoadSettings();
 ```

-Please note that error logs will be generated if `CONFIG_PATH` and `CONFIG_FILENAME` are not set.
+Please note that SDK will not function properly if `CONFIG_PATH` is not set.
 Make sure to adjust the values in the configuration file according to your application's requirements.

+## Logging

 ## Usage